-"I understand that I have no right to privacy when I use the district's computer network and the Internet, and I understand the district staff will monitor technology."
+"I understand that I have no right to privacy when I use the district's computer network and the Internet, and I understand that district staff will monitor technology."

-"I understand that students shall not purposefully or neglectfully, damage technology and shall be financially responsible for any repair or replacement required, as determined by the principal or his/her designee."

-"I understand that students may also be held financially responsible for items not returned at the end of the school year."
+"I understand that students shall not purposefully or neglectfully damage technology and shall be financially responsible for any repair or replacement required, as determined by the principal or his/her designee.
+Students may also be held financially responsible for items not returned at the end of the school year."